hbctraining/EpiR/lessons/05_introR-data-wrangling2.md

 ***

 > ### An R package for data wrangling
 > The methods presented above are using base R functions for data wrangling.
-Later we will explore the **Tidyverse suite of packages**, specifically designed to make data wrangling easier.
+The **Tidyverse suite of packages** was specifically designed to make data wrangling easier.
+The filter() function is from the Tidyverse, and we have [additional materials]() for exploration of these tools.

 ---